ccat3z/stars/README.md

 * [mchehab/zbar](https://github.com/mchehab/zbar): ZBar is an open source software suite for reading bar codes from various sources, including webcams.
 As its development stopped in 2012, I took the task of keeping it updated with the V4L2 API.
 This is the main repository for it.
 There's a clone at at LinuxTV.org, and another one at gitlab.
 * [zen-kernel/zen-kernel](https://github.com/zen-kernel/zen-kernel): Zen Patched Kernel Sources
 * [rs/zerolog](https://github.com/rs/zerolog): Zero Allocation JSON Logger
+* [ZSaberLv0/ZFVimDirDiff](https://github.com/ZSaberLv0/ZFVimDirDiff): vim script to diff two directories like BeyondCompare by using `diff`
 * [zotero/zotero](https://github.com/zotero/zotero): Zotero is a free, easy-to-use tool to help you collect, organize, cite, and share your research sources.
 * [argenos/zotero-mdnotes](https://github.com/argenos/zotero-mdnotes): A Zotero plugin to export item metadata and notes as markdown files
 * [giorginolab/zotfile_doctor](https://github.com/giorginolab/zotfile_doctor): Zotfile directory consistency checker